 I was, however, disappointed by how he chose to do so.
 Part of my disappointment was the presence of so many tired SES critical tropes (e.g., claims of self-referential incoherence, charges of presuppositional bias, and strings of rhetorical questions), but mostly it was due to his self-professed uncharitable manner.
-Accusations “sounding like a rebellious teenager” or charges of “lacking the capacity to learn basic critical thinking skills” is not how one treats a friend or colleague with whom he disagrees (however vehemently).
-Although I and the other contributors specifically expressed our appreciation for SES, I fear Howe took my journey both negatively and personally (although the only time he is named in the book is on page 221 where he is cited favorably), and his tone reflects his displeasure.
+Accusations of me, “sounding like a rebellious teenager,” or charges of, “lacking the capacity to learn basic critical thinking skills,” is not how one treats a friend or colleague with whom he disagrees (however vehemently).
+Although I and the other contributors specifically expressed our appreciation for SES, I fear Howe took my journey both negatively and personally (although the only time he is named in the book is on page 221, where he is cited favorably), and his tone reflects his displeasure.

 After receiving his original response, I hoped to let it drop.
-SES really should have distanced themselves from this sort of thing, but instead added it to their attempts to discredit Evangelical Exodus by publishing it on the front page of their website.
+Unfortunately, rather than distancing themselves from this sort of thing, SES instead added it to their attempts to discredit Evangelical Exodus by publishing it on the front page of their website.
 Such public criticism warrants a response – but out of respect for Dr. Howe, I wish to avoid responding to his style and focus instead on his arguments.
 These will follow the flow of his article below.

 PART 1: “Diving In?
 A Belly Flop!”